francis94c/ci-jwt/README.md

 #### `init(array $config):void` ####

-This function allows you to set a couple of options that influences the behaviour of the library.
+This method allows you to set a couple of options that influences the behaviour of the library.

 ##### Example #####
 ```php